 How to Uninstall Carrier/OEM Bloatware Without Root Access

 More and more carriers and OEMs are locking down their devices and installing various pieces of bloatware onto our smartphones and tablets.
+Even some of the best Android phones suffer from this.
 Admittedly, bloatware is a rather subjective term and can range from Samsung’s own messaging application to Google’s own music player application to even actual spyware like DT Ignite.
 Because many of our phones and tablets are locked down, it can be difficult to uninstall or even disable some of these pre-installed system applications.

 We generally see smartphones and tablets setup this way because the OEM or the carrier wants to maintain control of the devices they sell.
 Sometimes they get paid for each application they pre-install on the smartphones they sell.
 Then there are times when they can even make more money from the diagnostic and usage data these applications can collect on your phone.
 At the end of the day though, carriers and OEMs do this for both additional revenue and control of the platform.

 There are some debloater applications in the Play Store for certain OEMs, which is nice, and there are also some dedicated XDA community members here that put together tools which can help get rid of these as well.
 It’s rare to see a universal solution for this task, though, and today’s guide will walk you through how to manually uninstall these system applications without root access.
 All you need is a few simple ADB commands in a command prompt.

 Guide – Uninstall Any System App

 - Install the USB drivers for your device (Google has a list of some universal USB drivers here)

 - Download the ADB binary for your particular OS (Windows, Mac, Linux)